scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

 :code:`interactive_stream` method to run without limit in two channel mode.
 A 1 kHz sinusoid test signal is input to the left channel and a 5 kHz sinusoid is input to the right channel.
 While viewing the AD2 scope output in real-time, the gain sliders are adjusted and the signal levels move up and down.
-A screen shot taken from the Jupyter notebook is combined with a screenshot of the scope output to verify the correlation between the observed signal amplitudes and the slider positions is given in Figure :ref:`LeftRightGainSlider`.
+A screenshot taken from the Jupyter notebook is combined with a screenshot of the scope output to verify the correlation between the observed signal amplitudes and the slider positions is given in Figure :ref:`LeftRightGainSlider`.
 The callback listing, including the set-up of the ipywidgets gain sliders, is given below: